hpcdgrie/vistle_documentation/docs/readme/lib/3rdparty/vtk-m/README.md

 ## Building ##

-VTK-m supports all majors platforms (Windows, Linux, OSX), and uses CMake to generate all the build rules for the project.
+VTK-m supports all major platforms (Windows, Linux, OSX), and uses CMake to generate all the build rules for the project.
 The VTK-m source code is available from the [VTK-m download page] or by directly cloning the [VTK-m git repository].